mitexleo/fediroma/docs/docs/installation/gentoo_en.md

 include sites-enabled/*;
 ```

-* Setup your SSL cert, using your method of choice or certbot.
-If using certbot, install it if you haven't already:
+* Setup your SSL cert, using your method of choice or Certbot.
+If using Certbot, install it if you haven't already:

 ```shell
  # emerge --ask app-crypt/certbot app-crypt/certbot-nginx